Seat belt: Automated reminders and engine start interlocks

-In Europe, the US, and some other parts of the world, most modern cars include a seat-belt reminder light for the driver and some also include a reminder for the passenger, when present, activated by a pressure sensor under the passenger seat.
-Some cars will intermittently flash the reminder light and sound the chime until the driver (and sometimes the front passenger, if present) fasten their seatbelts.
+In Europe, the U.S., and some other parts of the world, most modern cars include a seat-belt reminder light for the driver and some also include a reminder for the passenger, when present, activated by a pressure sensor under the passenger seat.
+Some cars will intermittently flash the reminder light and sound the chime until the driver (and sometimes the front passenger, if present) fasten their seat belts.

 In 2005, in Sweden, 70% of all cars that were newly registered were equipped with seat belt reminders for the driver.
 Since November 2014, seat belt reminders are mandatory for the driver's seat on new cars sold in Europe.

-Two specifications define the standard of seat belt reminder: UN Regulation 16, Section 8.4 and the Euro NCAP assessment protocol (Euro NCAP, 2013).
+Two specifications define the standardseat belt reminders: UN Regulation 16, Section 8.4 and the Euro NCAP assessment protocol (Euro NCAP, 2013).

-US regulation history
+European Union seat belt reminder

+In the European Union, seat belt reminders are mandatory in all new passenger cars for the driver seat.
+In 2014, EC Regulation 661/2009 made UN Regulation 16 applicable.